-- Teaching labs (Ayotte Center rooms 122, 126 & 225, and Alfond Academic Center rooms 116 & 204) give instructors capabilities to monitor, publish, and remote-control student screens.
+- Teaching labs (Ayotte Center rooms 122, 126 and 225, and Alfond Academic Center rooms 116 and 204) give instructors capabilities to monitor, publish, and remote-control student screens.

 - Connections may not be used to host servers that may be accessed from other PCs outside your res. hall room (including Windows, Linux ,or Mac Servers, HTTP (web), SMTP, FTP, gaming, audio, video, music, etc.).

 - Peer-to-peer (P2P) or file-sharing software is allowed as long as excessive bandwidth is not used.
 Excessive bandwidth is defined as at least one of the following:

 - over 10% use on a regular basis of your local segment of the network

 - over 5 Gb per day

 - over 6 connections / threads / downloads at one time